-Writers Write is your one-stop resource for writers.
-If you are writing a book, we’ve put together a post on how to set up believable fictional breakups.
+Are your characters heading for a fictional split?
+If you are writing a book, we’ve put together a post on 9 ways to set up believable fictional breakups.

 Have you ever watched a film or read a book where the storyteller fails to break up a relationship convincingly?
 I think it happens all the time.
 It’s as if the author or screenwriter knows they need conflict, or something to happen, and they choose a relationship failure to do it.